 Toyota Sienna Overview

-The Sienna is a sensible choice, but it isn't as engaging to drive as its direct competitor, the Honda Odyssey.
-Interior fit and finish and controls have been somewhat improved for 2015, and the cabin is a bit quieter.
+The Sienna is a sensible choice, but it isn't very engaging to drive.
+Interior fit and finish and controls have been improved for 2015, and the cabin is quieter.
 The Sienna rides very comfortably, but handling is lackluster.
 The 3.5-liter V6 is lively and returns a respectable 20-mpg overall.
-The all-wheel-drive version--the only minivan on the market with AWD--sacrifices just 1-mpg.
-An eighth seat cleverly stores in the back when it isn't installed in the center of the middle row.
+The AWD version—the only minivan on the market with AWD—sacrifices just 1-mpg.
+An eighth seat cleverly stores in the back when it isn't installed.
 That 2015 update also brings a standard backup camera, an additional LATCH attachment, and a front-passenger seat-cushion air bag.
-Reliability has been excellent, perhaps the Sienna's biggest advantage over the Odyssey.
+Reliability has been excellent, the Sienna's biggest advantage over the Honda Odyssey.